A 92-year-old politician's big comeback?

 "But we are trying to push that aside.
 If my dad can accept such a travesty, the things that have been done to him, what can I do, as a daughter?
 It's about the future of Malaysia, a better place for my kids to grow up in."

-To watch Dr Mahathir take the stage, to a whooping, cheering crowd nearly all less than half his age, is to find yourself shaking off disbelief that a 92-year-old man can stand unassisted for half an hour - delivering a withering and witty speech savaging the Prime Minister's alleged corruption and misuse of national resources - and that he should still be driven by an ambition that in the past made him one of the world's best-known politicians.
+To watch Mr Mahathir take the stage, to a whooping, cheering crowd nearly all less than half his age, is to find yourself shaking off disbelief that a 92-year-old man can stand unassisted for half an hour - delivering a withering and witty speech savaging the Prime Minister's alleged corruption and misuse of national resources - and that he should still be driven by an ambition that in the past made him one of the world's best-known politicians.

 "Ladies and gentlemen," he says in his relaxed and chatty manner.
 "I apologise to everyone, that I am the one who elevated Najib, the biggest mistake in my life.
 I want to correct that mistake."